lmaurits/BEASTling/docs/config.md

 * `data`: should be one of:
   * A path to a file containing your language data in a compatible .csv format
   * The string "stdin" if you wish for data to be read from `stdin` rather than a file.
 Regardless of whether data is read from a file or from `stdin`, it must be in one of the two compatible .csv formats.
 These aare described in :ref:data.
+Note that BEASTling can also be made to read data from `stdin` by using the `--stdin` command line argument.

 Additionally, each model section *may* contain the following parameters, i.e.  they are optional: